four & random(four)

 four is a 1/73 created for the Blind Gallery: Bear Market Edition.

-due to participation in the Blind Gallery event, both projects were released under my alt account.
+random(four) was inspired by four and substitutes tezos data with randomized inputs.
+Due to participation in the Blind Gallery event, both projects were released under my alt account.

 an intro